cloudcreativity/ddd-modules/docs/guide/concepts/layers.md

 - HTTP requests and responses - via controller actions, that return various presentation formats - for example, HTML, JSON, etc. :thinking: Yes, that's right - JSON is a _presentation_ format.
 - Console commands - taking console input and presenting results via console output.
-- Queued jobs - for dispatching commands asynchronously.
 - Notifications - e.g. presentation via an HTML email, a text message, or a Slack notification.
 - Etc.

-The presentation and delivery layer must _only_ depend on the application layer.
-Or - in other words - it can only:
+The presentation and delivery layer must _only_ depend on the application layer - specifically the driving ports that are provided by that layer.
+This means it can only:

 1. Dispatch commands to alter the state of the domain.
 2. Execute queries to read the state of the domain.
 3. Notify the application layer of an integration event inbound from another module.

-Which you may notice is what your application layer exposes to the outside world. :tada:
+Which you may notice is the three message types described in the application layer above. :tada:

 ## Frameworks